NetRaveler/weddingSite/README.md

 Wedding Website
 Features:
 Login and host a wedding
+Ability to toggle wedding as public / private
 Calendar with related events viewable to all
 Bridal Party or Best man / Maid of honor have toggled access to make changes Gift registry